 As mentioned in my other post here along with some mind map studies summaries, I recommend using Mind Palace for those who prefer mind maps.
-Interestingly, a mind map efficacy study (Farrand, Hussain and Hennessy, 2002) concludes it is effective but motivation has to be considered.
+Interestingly, a mind map efficacy study (Farrand, Hussain, and Hennessy, 2002) concludes it is effective but motivation has to be considered.
 The mind map method may require more effort by the individual, to begin with, and perhaps that is why not all are keen to continue with it.
 This is one strong reason why I highly recommend Manga as a Mind Palace base method.
-Not only you have the places mapped out for your mental journey, but replete along with characters and a story plot to help your story flow.
+Not only do you have the places mapped out for your mental journey, but replete with characters and a story plot to help your story flow.
 So all you have to do is associate your note prepared beforehand with the manga book and enjoy reading your manga again to review your notes.

 My top recommendations are the use of Manga and certain places for Mind Palace activities.
 The downside to using Manga is the risk of distraction since it is entertaining and engaging.
 The learner has to discipline himself to stay focused on the note-taking task.

 I would also recommend board games and Google My Maps for a Mind Palace similar approach to mind mapping.
-There may be more benefits to this approach than just a use-and-discard mind map notes.
-When basing our notes on places we know or interested in, we may make these associative connections repeatedly or with more enthusiasm.
+There may be more benefits to this approach than just use-and-discard mind map notes.
+When basing our notes on places we know or are interested in, we may make these associative connections repeatedly or with more enthusiasm.

 Further, these pins or places may have more details readily on hand to construct more associations for memory or coming up with a story.
 Imagine if you have a story to tell yourself and others, remembering the details and notes will be easier and more natural.
-When you bring the power of imaginative story-telling into your notes together with maps and photos, you make strong associative links to your notes.
+When you bring the power of imaginative storytelling into your notes together with maps and photos, you make strong associative links to your notes.